dsldevkit/dsldevkit.github.io/pages/format/format_guide.md

 Locators are `increment` and `linewrap`.
 Locators are to be applied *after* the element `"begin"`.

-In case of Format reuse, a rule declared in extending source must be marked with the keyword override if there is a rule in any reused source applying to the same Xtext GrammarElements.
+In case of Format reuse, a rule declared in extending source must be marked with the keyword `override` if there is a rule in any reused source applying to the same Xtext `GrammarElements`.

 Example: